Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

 Raw feeding guidelines for cats

-The per meal amount is based on feeding 2 meals per day.
+The per meal amount for a raw diet is based on feeding 2 meals per day.
 Although some people prefer to divide the daily amount into 3 daily meals.
 For example, if your cat weighs 3kgs and you want to feed them 2% of their bodyweight, you would adjust the daily amount of 60 grams into 3 meals of 20 grams each, rather than 2 meals of 30 grams each.
 Make sense?

 I have provided the daily and per meal feeding amounts in grams, but it is EASY TO CONVERT these numbers into ounces.